BlaqueDevs/se-assignment-day-4-software-project-management-Nwamaka77/README.md

 Risk Management: Identify potential risks that could impact the budget and develop contingency plans to mitigate them.
 This includes setting aside a contingency budget for unforeseen expenses.

-Resource Optimization: Allocate resources efficiently by matching skill sets with project requirements and avoiding overstaffing or understaffing.
-Utilize tools and technologies that enhance productivity and reduce costs.
+Resource Optimization: Allocate resources effectively by matching skill sets to project needs and minimizing overstaffing or understaffing.
+Use tools and technology that increase production and lower costs.

 Vendor Management: Negotiate favorable terms with vendors and suppliers to ensure that goods and services are procured at competitive prices.
 Regularly review contracts to identify opportunities for cost savings.

 Stakeholder Communication: Maintain transparent communication with stakeholders regarding budget status and any financial concerns.
 Engaging stakeholders in cost management decisions can help in gaining their support and commitment to staying within budget.

-By implementing these strategies, project managers can effectively control costs, prevent budget overruns, and ensure the successful completion of software projects.